bootdotdev/blog/content/misc/code-academy-alternatives.md

 There’s never going to be a single Codecademy alternative that’s perfect for every single person who wants to learn to code.
 Each of these platforms was made by a different person or team, with different motivations and goals.
 Everyone comes to their coding journey from a slightly different place, and with different needs.
 Some of those coding needs aren’t even met yet – it’s tough to find a coding course or platform for non-English speakers.

-As I said, when I tried Codecademy back in 2015, the “best” Codecademy alternative for me was writing off courses and programs entirely and doing it all myself.
+As I said, when I tried Codecademy back in 2015, the "best" Codecademy alternative for me was writing off courses and programs entirely and doing it all myself.
 That would not work for a lot of people.

 Instead of offering a definitive or ranked list, I wanted to make a list with all the details you would need to make the choice for yourself.
 Look through this list of Codecademy alternatives and see which one speaks to you.
 You may even find that Codecademy is your best bet after all.
 And most of these options offer some kind of free tier, so you should definitely feel free to try any out that look interesting.